 The single cast on knitting method is also called the thumb cast on, and backward

 loop cast on.
-Whichever way you want to call it, it is one of the easiest ways of casting on in knitting.
+This is one of the easiest ways of casting on in knitting.

 It's so easy in fact that it's often used for teaching kids how to knit.